open-AIMS/ereefs-documentation/README.md

 components by offering a publisher-subscriber model.

 **JJ: what do the black dots represent?**
-**JJ: is CloudWatch-download-manager posting to the download-request topic on a schedule?**
+**JJ: What does the top right side of the chart prepresent?
+Is this the ExtractionTool? if so, why is the AdminTool involved?**
+**JJ: all input sources need clarity on what the trigger is.**

 ![message flow](./charts/message-flow.png)